Skip Navigation and Go To Content

 - Scientists can quickly develop a vaccine that works against the influenza H5N1 virus, although the current influenza vaccine for humans does not protect against influenza H5N1.

-• Poultry, beef, and eggs pose no risk as long as they are cooked to recommended temperatures.
+• Poultry, beef, and eggs pose no risk as long as they are cooked to the recommended temperatures.

 Further Up-to-date Information